-Altopia has been around for two decades as of 2015.
+Altopia has been around for 25 years as of 2020.
 The service has some attractive features and competitive pricing to offer.
 It doesn’t have all the features that come with some of our preferred providers, however.

-Binary retention from this provider is a bit shorter than it is with most of our preferred providers.
-For single-part binaries, the retention time is 500 days.
-For multi-part binaries under fifteen parts total, the retention time is 401.2 days.
-For multi-part binaries with more than fifteen parts, the retention time is 9.5 days.
+Binary retention from this provider is shorter than most of our preferred providers.
+For text articles and binaries up to 15 parts, the retention time is 140 days.
+For multi-part binaries with more than fifteen parts, the retention time is 11 days.

 Altopia prices its service based on the number of connections you’re allowed per IP address.
 It offers unlimited data and transfer speed for all subscriptions, and SSL is included with all accounts.
 The pricing is as follows: